Anatomy: Late modern

-Before the modern medical era, the main means for studying the internal structures of the body were dissection of the dead and inspection, palpation and auscultation of the living.
-It was the advent of microscopy that opened up an understanding of the building blocks that constituted living tissues.
-Technical advances in the development of achromatic lenses increased the resolving power of the microscope and around 1839, Matthias Jakob Schleiden and Theodor Schwann identified that cells were the fundamental unit of organization of all living things.
-Study of small structures involved passing light through them and the microtome was invented to provide sufficiently thin slices of tissue to examine.
-Staining techniques using artificial dyes were established to help distinguish between different types of tissue.
+Before the modern medical era, the primary means for studying the internal structures of the body were dissection of the dead and inspection, palpation, and auscultation of the living.
+The advent of microscopy opened up an understanding of the building blocks that constituted living tissues.
+Technical advances in the development of achromatic lenses increased the resolving power of the microscope, and around 1839, Matthias Jakob Schleiden and Theodor Schwann identified that cells were the fundamental unit of organization of all living things.
+The study of small structures involved passing light through them, and the microtome was invented to provide sufficiently thin slices of tissue to examine.
+Staining techniques using artificial dyes were established to help distinguish between different tissue types.
 Advances in the fields of histology and cytology began in the late 19th century along with advances in surgical techniques allowing for the painless and safe removal of biopsy specimens.
-The invention of the electron microscope brought a great advance in resolution power and allowed research into the ultrastructure of cells and the organelles and other structures within them.
-About the same time, in the 1950s, the use of X-ray diffraction for studying the crystal structures of proteins, nucleic acids and other biological molecules gave rise to a new field of molecular anatomy.
+The invention of the electron microscope brought a significant advance in resolution power and allowed research into the ultrastructure of cells and the organelles and other structures within them.
+About the same time, in the 1950s, the use of X-ray diffraction for studying the crystal structures of proteins, nucleic acids, and other biological molecules gave rise to a new field of molecular anatomy.